 Fire is an action and drama film that shows firefighters’ heroic daily lives.
 Andrey’s team members are all different from one another, with unique personalities, skills, and backgrounds, giving the audience a valid reason to cheer them on throughout the film.

 The pacing of this film is great, and my investment in the story was solid.
-Granted, I was a little concerned at the start of the film, thinking this could be a complete copy of similar movies, but thankfully once the first act passes and the plot is outlined, there’s a bigger story at play here.
-At multiple times, this movie surprised me, especially when it related to Andrey’s team members.
-I generally wondered and questioned if they would be successful and each character would survive the large threat they are facing.
+Granted, I was a little concerned at the start of the film, thinking this could be a complete copy of similar movies, but thankfully, once the first act passes and the plot is outlined, there’s a bigger story at play here.
+This movie surprised me multiple times, especially when it related to Andrey’s team members.
+I wondered if they would be successful and each character would survive the large threat they are facing.

 For those who are not aware, this was originally filmed in Russian.
-The Australian DVD release has been dubbed into English with no options to hear the original Russian language or instead use subtitles.
+The Australian DVD release has been dubbed into English, with no option to hear the original Russian language or use subtitles instead.
 While not impacting the plot, this was a disappointing element to see.
-One character particularly has a dubbed voice-over that seemed not only unfitting but also highly distracting and off-putting.
-Other than the dubbing, the audio track and even its visuals are quite pleasing.
+One character particularly has a dubbed voice-over that seemed unfitting, highly distracting, and off-putting.
+Besides the dubbing, the audio track and its visuals are quite pleasing.

-Overall, this is a solid survival film that felt very 90s and honourable to firefighters worldwide.
-The plot feels familiar at first but soon changes dramatically with its story and even introduces unpredictable moments relating to the danger and risks faced by our leads.
+Overall, this solid survival film felt very 90s and honourable to firefighters worldwide.
+The plot feels familiar at first but soon changes dramatically with its story and even introduces unpredictable moments relating to the danger and risks our leads face.
 Fire is filled with action and carries intense moments of drama and suspense.
-The film successfully entertained and gripped me; unfortunately, the Australian DVD release has dubbed voice-overs in English instead of in Russian, which I feel affects the film and some key characters more than I preferred.
+The film successfully entertained and gripped me; unfortunately, the Australian DVD release has dubbed voice-overs in English instead of Russian, affecting the film and some key characters more than I preferred.

 6.5/10